m4drat/memplusplus/README.md

     Using compilation flag `MPP_PROFILE`, you can build the library with profiler enabled.
 To do so:
     1. Set the `MPP_PROFILE` before building the library
     2. Run the application until it exits
-    3. In your current directory, find the file called __mpplib-profilng.json__
+    3. In your current directory, find the file called __mpplib-profiling.json__
     4. Open this file using the chrome tracing tool.
 To do so, open chrome and navigate to the `chrome://tracing` page.

     Example output: